calmripple/nolebase/README_EN.md

 to set up the directories for [pnpm](https://pnpm.io/).
 Once completed, close the current terminal window and open a new one.

 Almost ready!
-Let’s navigate to the directory of the Nólëbase knowledge base.
-Use the following command to go to the directory of the Nólëbase knowledge base:
+Let’s navigate to the directory of the 存在与知 knowledge base.
+Use the following command to go to the directory of the 存在与知 knowledge base:

 ```shell
 cd
 ```

 Add an extra space, then open Finder.
-Drag the unzipped Nólëbase knowledge base folder into the terminal window, and then press <kbd data-keyboard-key="return">return</kbd> key to tell the terminal to go to the directory of the Nólëbase knowledge base.
+Drag the unzipped 存在与知 knowledge base folder into the terminal window, and then press <kbd data-keyboard-key="return">return</kbd> key to tell the terminal to go to the directory of the 存在与知 knowledge base.

 ##### For Linux User